A training ground to teach early users the tools and methods of eyegaze

-Sensory EyeFX is a set of 30 software applications designed for the earliest level of eye gaze computer access.
-The software is divided into 5 stages of exploration.
+Eye-FX from Sensory Guru is a set of 30 software applications designed for the earliest level of eye gaze computer access.
+It is divided into 5 stages of exploration.

 Sensory EyeFX is a set of 30 software applications designed for the earliest level of eye gaze computer access.

 Sensory Eye-FX has been developed specifically with gaze interaction in mind.
 It is designed to develop early cause and effect skills through fun and stimulating activities.
 These activities are designed to be used without the need for a calibration.
-Users can develop their screen engagement, tracking, targeting, selecting and creative skills with activities such as splat painting, making patterns an onscreen musical instruments.
+Users can develop their screen engagement, tracking, targeting, selecting and creative skills with activities such as splat painting, making patterns and on-screen musical instruments.

 The software is divided into 5 stages of exploration.
 These stages function as a training ground to teach early eyegaze users the tools and methods of eyegaze.